 It is important to note that Si427 does need to be fully dry before application of an Emtech clear topcoat.
 We are seeing at least an overnight dry and up to 24 hours depending on the drying conditions.

-In the meantime, what are your thoughts on NR4000 or water-based wood stains in general?
+What are your thoughts on NR4000 or water-based wood stains in general?
 Please share your thoughts or read what others are saying in the comments section below.

 Seth Kline has been a woodworker, wood finisher and business owner for the past 25 years.
 After helping grow his family’s home remodeling firm — Roy B Kline & Son — both as a craftsman and business operator, in 2013 Seth became the co-owner, lead woodworker, and shop manager of Stor Handmade Furniture, a highly successful solid wood furniture shop specializing in bespoke, hand-made and hand-finished pieces.
 In 2023, Seth launched SBCraftsman, which offers spray finishing and small business consulting to private clients.
 Originally from Pennsylvania, Seth now resides in Aberdeen, N.J., and is a proud member of the Central Jersey Woodworkers Association.